-A post-service claim must be filed by you or your authorized representative within one year following the date of service of the medical service, treatment or product to which the claim relates.
+A post-service claim must be filed by you or your authorized representative within one year following the date of service of the medical service, treatment, or product to which the claim relates.

 For benefits received at a PPO facility or through a PPO provider, your provider will, generally, file required post-service claims.
 For out-of-network services, your provider may not file post-service claims on your behalf.
-All out-of-network services must be pre-certified by the Plan's utilization review manager except in the case of an emergency, in which case the Plan must be notified within 24 hours of the admission/treatment or on the next business day and the patient must consent to a transfer to an in-network facility as soon as the patient is stable.
+All out-of-network services must be pre-certified by the Plan's utilization review manager except in the case of an emergency, in which case the Plan must be notified within 24 hours of the admission/ treatment or on the next business day and the patient must consent to a transfer to an in-network facility.
+If the Plan is not notified and/or if the patient does not consent to such transfer, then only emergency services (and certain post-stabilization services required to be covered by the No Surprises Act) will be covered.

 If you receive services for which your provider does not file a post-service claim on your behalf, you should submit a post-service claim to WebTPA at the address on the second page of this SPD.
-The appropriate claim forms may be obtained by contacting Customer Service at 888-276-4732.
+The appropriate claim forms may be obtained by contacting Member Services at 888-276-4732.